uk625454/Cisco-AI-Defense-Validation-Python-Wrapper/README.md

 ## Multi-turn flow

-For multi-turn runs, the script first enforces that the provider is valid for multi-turn.
+For multi-turn runs, a well-know provider or API_PROVIDER_CUSTOM must first be selected.

 Then it asks whether the user wants to use custom goals.